 Do you see brown spots on Schefflera leaves?

-It is a typical problem in this type of plant, as it’s quite sensitive towards such issues.
+It is a typical problem in this plant, as it's quite sensitive to such issues.

 But why do these spots appear on the leaves, and is there any way to get rid of them completely?

 In today's guide, I'm going to share some insightful details on this topic.

 So, let's get started.